annacbarbosa/annacbarbosa/README.md

-Hi 👋 My name is Anna Barbosa.
+Hi.
+My name is Anna Barbosa!
 ==========================

 I'm a 20-year-old developer and student at the INFNET Institute.
 I'ven been learning tech with main focus on back-end development.